Your relationship went off the rails. The love went cold, and now you yearn for the passion and fire to come back into your life.

 Below we’ll look at some of the things you can do save your relationship and undo the mess.

-Lack of communication is surely one of the biggest causes of arguments in couples.
+Lack of communication is undoubtedly one of the biggest causes of arguments in couples.

-If people knew how to communicate more effectively with each other, many relationships would be saved.
+If people knew how to communicate more effectively with each other, many more relationships would be saved.

-However, when you communicate it is important you do not trigger your partner to react or lash out.
+Communicating more is not always the answer.
+What you communicate is key.
+It is essential you do not trigger your partner to react or lash out.

-If they feel a need to defend themselves, or a sudden desire to leave the room…
+If they feel a need to defend themselves or have a sudden desire to leave the room…

 You are doing it wrong!